 Around 7:00 am, we’ll begin our 5-hour hike along the Santa Teresa Valley which is formed by the Salkantay River, after 5 hours of hiking we arrive at La Playa Sahuayaco.

 Along the trail, you’ll see plantations for coffee, bananas, avocados, Coca, passion fruit, and more.
-Once we arrive at La Playa Sahuayaco, we will take local transportation to the third campsite, Santa Teresa, which is about a one-hour drive.
+Once we arrive at La Playa Sahuayaco, we will take local transportation to the third campsite, Lucmabamba, which is about a one-hour drive.

 Llactapata is an Inca ruin located along the Salkantay trail, which you will have the chance to visit on the fourth day.
 From Llactapata, you will enjoy a beautiful view of Machu Picchu from a unique angle.
 For this beautiful trek, we’ll start with an early breakfast, around 5:30 am, before taking local transportation for 45 minutes to Lucmabamba.